 The first thing I see when I get off the plane in Jakarta is a huge mural that says, “Welcome to Indonesia.
 Death to Drug Traffickers.”
 Yeah, from minute one, I’m thinking about death.

-Pretty much everything I’ve read online has warned me to stay away from any sort five-star hotel in Jakarta.
+Pretty much everything I’ve read online about living in Indonesia has warned me to stay away from any sort five-star hotel in Jakarta.
 So I’m taken aback when new staff orientation is held at the Four Seasons.

 One of the first presentations is on security.
 We learn that our campus has cameras planted in bushes, trees, and all kinds of places terrorists would never think to look.
 In fact, our school has better security than most embassies.